pyepics/pyepics/doc/advanced.rst

 seconds.

-To be clear, it is **connecting** to Epics PVs that is expensive, not the retreiving of data from connected PVs.
+To be clear, it is **connecting** to Epics PVs that is expensive, not the retrieving of data from connected PVs.
 You can lower the connection expense by not retaining the connection or creating monitors on the PVs, but if you are going to re-use the PVs, that savings will be lost quickly.
 In short, use Method 1 over :func:`epics.caget_many` unless you've benchmarked